kaycebasques/kayce.basqu.es/src/sabbatical/prologue.md

 bet that I can put a year-long gap into my career with no major harm, and that I will be able to easily find a job in a year.
-If those assumptions are incorrect, future me might not be too happy with present me!
+If those assumptions are incorrect, future me might not be too happy with present me's decisions!

 ### Lazyness